-In the following circumstances it is not necessary to organise a call for proposals before awarding grants:
+In the following circumstances it is not necessary to organise a call for proposals before awarding grants201:

-- a) Exceptional and duly substantiated emergencies (urgency) - b) for the purposes of humanitarian aid and civil protection operations or for crisis management aid..
-This provision is mutatis mutandis applicable to programmes funded by the EDF.
-Under emergency assistance provided for in Articles 72 and/or 73 of the Cotonou Agreement. - c) where the grant is awarded to a body with a de jure or de facto monopoly, duly substantiated in the award decision.
-'De facto' or 'de jure' monopoly means that one of the grant beneficiaries, (or it may also be a consortium): - has exclusive competence in the field of activity and/or geographical area to which the grant relates pursuant to any applicable law; or - is the only organisation (i) operating or (ii) capable of operating in the field of activity and/or geographical area to which the grant relates by virtue of all considerations of fact and law. - d) where the grant is to be awarded to a body identified by the relevant basic act79, as beneficiary of a grant or to bodies designated by the Member States, under their responsibility, where those Member States are identified by a basic act as beneficiaries of a grant.
+a) Exceptional and duly substantiated emergencies (urgency).

+b) For the purposes of humanitarian aid and civil protection operations or for crisis management aid.
+This provision is mutatis mutandis applicable to programmes funded by the EDF under emergency assistance provided for in Articles 72 and/or 73 of the Cotonou Agreement.

+c) Where the grant is awarded to a body with a de jure or de facto monopoly, duly substantiated in the award decision.
+'De facto' or 'de jure' monopoly means that one of the grant beneficiaries, (or it may also be a consortium):

+• has exclusive competence in the field of activity and/or geographical area to which the grant relates pursuant to any applicable law; or d) Where the grant is to be awarded to a body identified by the relevant basic act 202, as beneficiary of a grant or to bodies designated by the Member States, under their responsibility, where those Member States are identified by a basic act as beneficiaries of a grant.
 Note that 'basic act' refers to the Regulation governing the programme.
-It is not sufficient to identify a body for a direct award in financing decisions/Annual Action Programmes, as these do not constitute basic acts.
+It is not sufficient to identify a body for a direct award in financing decisions/annual action programmes, as these do not constitute basic acts.